dereuromark/cakephp-dto/docs/README.md

 ### Controller DTO Resolution (Method Signatures)

-Use the controller factory trait in your application to enable DTO parameter resolution:
+Use the controller factory trait in your application to enable DTO parameter resolution (or extend `CakeDto\Application\DtoApplication`):

 ```php
 use CakeDto\Controller\DtoControllerFactoryTrait;